ssha-org/ssha_web/content/conference.md

 <br />
 <i>Awards and Grants</i>

 The Association promotes high quality scholarship through its awards program, which recognize the best work by a younger scholar and the best work by any scholar in our many fields.
-We also facilitate the participation of graduate students through a travel grant.
-Please note that students applying for these funds need to fill out the appropriate form and submit it along with their proposed to the network representatives.
-They will be informed of the result of that competition at the same time as they hear whether or not their paper has been accepted.
+We also facilitate the participation of graduate students through a limited number of travel grants.
+Please note that students must apply for these funds and will be informed of the result of that competition via email after the application process has closed (see below).
 <br />
 <i>Richard Sutch Student Travel Awards</i>